easydns/chapps/README.md

 probably in combination with other policies.
 The examples provided are the same configs used for testing, and are necessarily stripped down to focus just on that particular service.

+An example **rsyslog** config is also included; modification is encouraged.
+If you wish to keep the debug logs in their special destination, ensure that you create a log-rotation profile for it.

 ## Installation